 The septic tanks can vary in size, ranging from a 500-gallon to a 1750-gallon tank.
 The size of the tank can be larger and depend on the same of your home.
 All the wastewater that runs out from your home goes through one main drainage pipe into the septic tank.
 The wastewater will consist of any water and waste from your appliances such as washing machines, and dishwashers, and other fixtures such as your toilet, kitchen sink, bath, and shower.

 Septic tanks are used to separate any solids from the wastewater and pretreat the water before final treatment and dispersal in the drainage field.

 Modern septic tanks usually consist of two chambers.
 Wastewater flows into the first and gravity causes most of the solid waste to be deposited at the bottom of the chamber.
 The lighter solid material will float on the surface of the water.

-The pipework carrying this wastewater is buried underground deep below Cleveland, TN, and is usually filled by gravel-filled trenches.
+The pipework carrying this wastewater is buried underground deep below and is usually filled by gravel-filled trenches.
 The pipework is perforated, to allow the wastewater to flow into the soil.

 Microbes that live in the soil will break down any remaining solids in the wastewater and kill any bacteria or pathogens that remain to make your home a safe and sanitary place to live.

 A poorly maintained septic tank can cause the untreated wastewater to flow back into the house or enter the drain field.
 If the drain field is swamped with too much water, it can flood, and cause sewage to flow to the surface or create a backup in toilets and sinks.
-Failure to prevent the buildup of solids in the chambers will result in a septic tank repair from a technician from Metro Plumbing, Heating, and Air of Cleveland, TN.
+Failure to prevent the buildup of solids in the chambers will result in a septic tank repair from a technician from Metro Plumbing, Heating, and Air.

 Aerobic Treatment System